gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 **IMPORTANT**: This implementation is only available from the `next` branch of GNSS-SDR's repository, so it is **not** present in the current stable release.
 {: .notice--warning}

-This implementation makes use of the positioning libraries of [RTKLIB](http://www.rtklib.com), a well-known open source program package for standard and precise positioning.
+This implementation is based on the positioning engine provided by [RTKLIB](http://www.rtklib.com), a well-known open source program package for standard and precise positioning.
 It accepts the following parameters:

 |----------
 |  **Global Parameter**  |  **Description** | **Required** |